pwyoung/nomaj/README.md

 # Examples of how to meet requirements
 - On PopOS/Ubuntu
-  - sudo update && sudo apt install python3-pip ansible vagrant gnome-boxes
+  - sudo apt update && sudo apt install python3-pip ansible vagrant gnome-boxes
   - Allow non-root user to use the QEMU/Session resources
     - Note: VirtualBox works too if the security implications bother you.
     - echo 'allow virbr0' | sudo tee /etc/qemu/bridge.conf